blepfx/picodraw/README.md

 ## Backends
 Currently `picodraw` supports the following backends:
-- `opengl` - OpenGL 3.1+ GPU backend, suitable for rerendering every frame
+- `opengl` - OpenGL 3.1+ GPU backend, suitable for rerendering every frame.
+Can draw most scenes in 1 drawcall
 - `software` - Multithreaded software rasterizer backend, slower than `opengl` but more portable

 ## Example
 ```rust,no_run